w3f/Grants-Program/applications/paid.md

 ### Previous Work

 - **XDV Technology**: Contains components to create digital signatures for documents using HD Wallet technology and integrates with Swarm (ethereum) and compatible with hardware modules that support PKCS#11 and PKCS#12.
 Links: https://app.xdv.digital/about/#/ (Spanish), https://app.xdv.digital/
-- **MDV**: A Solidity state  machine and workflow engine, using optimized code with RLP encoding.
+- **PAIDNetwork**: A Solidity state  machine and workflow engine, using optimized code with RLP encoding.
 Links: https://gist.github.com/molekilla/b85f1c9de63be3afacbfeca703bb3fe4 (Spanish)

 ### Ecosystem Fit